raamana/graynet/docs/getstarted.rst

 If you run into any issues, or have a feature wish or suggestions, please let me know here `by opening an issue <https://github.com/raamana/graynet/issues/new>`_.

-Thanks for trying out graynet.
-I'd appreciate if you can cite it as detailed in :doc:`citation`.
+Thanks for trying out graynet. **I'd appreciate if you can cite it** using the details in :doc:`citation`.